When it comes to sanding and refinishing hardwood floors, one of the key questions customers ask me is “how long does it take for the floors to dry?”

 - After 4 days, you can move furniture back on to the floors.

 - It takes a full 30 days for the floors to cure, so it’s ideal to wait 30 days before putting area rugs on the surface.
-If you need to/want to put them on sooner, 2 weeks is another good benchmark, but 30 days is better.
+If you need to/want to put them on sooner, then 2 weeks is another good benchmark, but 30 days is better.

 Water based polyurethane dries faster